-Setting Description Factory Default Enable, Disable This field specifies whether the serial port will use port buffering Disable when the network connection (Ethernet or WLAN) is down.
+Setting Description Factory Default Enable, Disable This field specifies whether the serial port will use port Disable buffering.
 Port buffering can be used in Real COM mode, TCP Server mode, and TCP Client mode.
 For other modes, the port buffering settings will have no effect.